When we think of fatigue, one of the first things we think about is iron. What does your iron status look like? Has it been tested (thoroughly)?

 There are two sources of iron:

-Non-haem iron – found in plant food such as nuts (particularly cashew and almonds), pumpkin seeds, fruits, vegetables, grains, legumes and tofu.
+Non-haem iron – found in plant food such as nuts (particularly cashew and almonds), pumpkin seeds, some fruits, vegetables, grains, legumes and tofu.

 How much iron do you need every day?

-Afternoon tea – Vegetable sticks with hummus
+Afternoon tea – Vegetable sticks with 50g of hummus (approx. 2mg)

 Are you consuming enough iron to meet your needs?

-What should you do if you think you are low in iron?
+Where to start if you think you are low in iron?

 Pairing iron rich plant foods with foods high in Vitamin C